Value Tanzania: Safari + Zanzibar Beaches – 100% female powered

 Take your time to get lost among the alleyways, admire the intricately carved doors or drop into some of the town’s quaint shops.

-After the tour ends, we will reconvene at the rooftop of one of the famous wind towers of Stone Town for a sunset farewell dinner high above the city at the tea house of historical 236 Hurumzi.
+In the evening, we will reconvene at the rooftop of one of the famous wind towers of Stone Town for a sunset farewell dinner high above the city at a hip rooftop bar.

-On day 11, enjoy one last breakfast in paradise and maybe sneak in some more shopping before heading to the airport in time for your flight.
+On Day 11, enjoy one last breakfast in paradise and maybe sneak in some more shopping before heading to the airport in time for your flight.
+The hotle can help organize an airport transfer.

 Overnight at Spice tree by Turaco, Marriott Bonvoy member

-Spice Tree Hotel is hosted in one if the traditional and historic tall buildings in Stone Town, at the heart of the UNESCO listed city.
+Spice Tree Hotel is hosted in one if the traditional and historic tall buildings in Stone Town, at the heart of the UNESCO listed city, an unbeatable location to explore this fascinating town.

 About Your Host, Glory